Rift8844/Data-Structures-and-Algorithms/README.md

-# Mediocre Template Library (MTL)
+# Mediocre Template Library (aka. elseq)w

 *Here's a nice picture to show how seriously I take my work.
 I put a lot of effort into it!*
 ![Image](https://repository-images.githubusercontent.com/408642469/ea77857d-380e-4d00-8bb8-c3a2a99b2627)

 Looking for an alternative template library with superior performance and features?
 Look ~~no~~ further than here, because this is just mediocre!
-This is the mediocre template library.
+This is elseq, a mediocre template library.
 This will probably be nowhere near the gold standard C++ Standard Template Library in terms of the likes of performance, memory usage, and most noticeably, features.
 It's more of a learning expereince for me, especially since my OOP programming got rusty after working on my emulator for so long.

 ## Implemented Structures:
 - [ ] Dynamic Array (partially done)